+G’day!
+I’m Ken, founder of ProAviationTips and an ex-military pilot.
 I’m a freight dog, a flying instructor and an overall General Aviation enthusiast.
-I’ve been flying for more than half my life; everything from gliders and ultralights, ejection seat aircraft and high-performance turboprops, right through to four-engine long haul cargo planes.
+I’ve been flying for more than half my life; everything from gliders and ultralights, ejection seat aircraft and high-performance turboprops, right through to multi-engine long haul cargo planes.
 I have even had a go in a helicopter a couple of times!
 In my spare time I love getting out amongst the GA community and flying aerobatics, formation and instructional sorties, as well as mentoring my student network and writing about my passion for aviation.

 My first taste of flying was of course in a trusty single engine aircraft – A Cessna 172 to be precise.
 My Dad had hired an aircraft to survey our farms boundaries and fence lines and I was lucky enough to come along for the ride – Ever since then I have been hooked!